 Nothing can bring you peace but yourself ~ Ralph Waldo Emerson.

-Hi there.
 My name is Laura Owens.
 Writer.
 Essayist.
 Blogger.

 My focus is on wellness, natural health, personal development, psychology and empowered living.
 I offer evidence-based and experience-inspired articles and essays to empower people to reach their highest potential.

 1. To help people realize they deserve to feel good.
 Wellness in my view, is our natural state of existence.

 2. To help people become their own wellness advocates